AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/groupsAndVariables.rst

 Showing and hiding blocks
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To show or hide blocks depending on the output of a condition, click on the :eye-icon: at the end of the block name.
+To show or hide blocks depending on the output of a condition, click on the |eye icon| icon at the end of the block name.

 .. figure:: img/show-hide-blocks-1.png
   :alt: Click on the eye icon at the end of the block name